 I spent the entire time sitting in a dark room in front of a mirror and I couldn’t see the changes in my skin tone as this lady draped various colours in front of me.
 I complained.

 She said, “don’t worry I know what is happening and I will show you what your colours are at the end!”

-I was livid, I had no insights, no idea what looked great and a palette of swatches I didn’t know how to use, plus I was still confused and still going grey.
-So I vowed that when I got time I would learn all about how to wear colour so I could finally know what was best for me.
+I was livid, I had no insights, no idea what looked great and a palette of swatches I didn’t know how to use.
+Plus I was still confused and still going greyer.
+So I vowed that when I got time I’d learn all about how to wear colour so I could finally know what was best for me.

-I also had a 1 month gap in my diary in November 2009 so I checked the internet and came across a training opportunity with ColourMeBeautiful, the leading Image Consultants in Europe.
+I also had a 1-month gap in my diary in November 2010.
+So I checked the internet and came across a training opportunity with ColourMeBeautiful, the leading Image Consultants in Europe.